Bowflex TC10 TreadClimber Review

 - Short Warranty: Customers get a two-year warranty on the full machine.
 If you buy the TreadClimber at full price, the warranty seems a bit light.
 Customers who are disappointed with any TreadClimber can return it within six weeks for a refund.

-The TC10 is a good option for a serious exerciser.
-Whether you’re a beginner or an elite athlete, you’ll get a challenging workout and fast results.
-The TC10 is also a great buy from a space perspective; you’ll get a much better workout from a TreadClimber than with a compact treadmill.
-However, the lack of built-in exercise programs or entertainment could be disappointing.
-This machine is designed for people who don’t need distractions to enjoy exercise.
+The TC10 is a strong option for any serious exerciser.
+Whether you’re a beginner or an elite athlete, this machine provides challenging workouts and fast results.
+The TC10 is also a great buy for those who need to be conscious of space in their home gym, providing a much better workout than a compact treadmill.
+However, the lack of built-in exercise programs or entertainmen is disappointing.
+This is a steamlined machine designed for people who don’t need distractions to enjoy exercise.